vjsai/generator-genlaravel/README.md

 ## Todo
 The features needed to be implemented are:
-- Adding Builtin Vagrant Support
 - Adding Laravel 4 Generators Scaffolding Support
+- To Add Heroku Deployment